This post has been updated as of January 2019.

 Celebrate the holiday, even if you don’t sell flowers

-Florists and candy shops make a killing on Valentine’s Day, but that doesn’t mean the sales opportunities are limited to these businesses.
+Florists make a killing on Valentine’s Day, but that doesn’t mean the sales opportunities are limited to these businesses.

 Nearly every business, no matter what product or service you offer, can celebrate Valentine’s Day.